 Industrial / Mechanical Design

-In the complex world of product development, where innovation is the driving force, two dynamic disciplines; Industrial Design and Mechanical Design play a central role.
-These two seemingly different disciplines come together to shape the products we interact with every day.
-In this explanation we delve into the differences between these two technical disciplines, supported by practical examples, the perfect balance between aesthetics and functionality.
+In the intricate world of product development, where innovation drives progress, two key disciplines—Industrial Design and Mechanical Design—play a pivotal role.
+Though they may appear distinct, these fields work hand-in-hand to shape the products we use every day.
+This in depth explanation explores the fundamental differences between the two disciplines, illustrating how they collaborate to strike the perfect balance between aesthetics and functionality, supported by real-world examples.

 █ Defining the problem